Wolverine971/9takes/src/blog/enneagram/enneagram-strengths-and-weaknesses.md

 ## Wrap up

 This was insightful.
-Check this out for more on <a href="/blog/enneagram/enneagram-self-development" > self-development and personal growth</a>.
+Check this out for more on <a style="font-weight: bold;" href="/blog/enneagram/enneagram-self-development" > self-development and personal growth</a>.
 Also, if you did find this helpful, sign up and join 9takes below ⬇️.
 Of course, you are free to decline, but there is much more to explore. 🚀

 <svelte:head>